Open-Source-Spatial-Clean-Cooking-Tool/OnStove-Nepal/README.md

 Energy Access Explorer (EAE).

 ## Introduction
 OnStove is developed by the division of Energy Systems at KTH together with partners.
-The tool is a geospatial, raster-based tool determining the net-benefit of different cooking solutions selected by the user for raster grid cell of a given study area.
+OnStove, is a geospatial raster-based tool that determines the net-benefits of different cooking solutions, for each raster grid cell of a given study area.
 The tool takes into account four benefits of adopting clean cooking: reduced morbidity, mortality, emissions and time saved, as well as three costs: capital, fuel, and operation and maintenance (O&M).
 In each grid cell of the study area the stove with the highest net-benefit is chosen.